ljwagerfield/autospec/README-Contributors.md

 ### Error handling

+> TL;DR: return `EitherT` if a caller up the stack branches on the `Left`, or a failed monad if not.

 Please follow this convention for error handling:

 1. Use `EitherT` when the caller can handle the error (i.e. is able to logically branch and